svange/openbrain/README.md

 2. Log in to the portal and subscribe to the Openbrain service.
 3. Navigate to your dashboard in the portal and use your API keys to interact with the API.
 4. A swagger UI and SDKs are available for subscribers.
-5. (Optional) deploy the infrastructure to your AWS account using the SAM template provided in this repository (`resources.yaml`).

 NOTE: There is currently no fee for using the service, but it's using my personal AWS and OpenAI accounts, so I'll pull the plug immediately if it becomes expensive.

 ## Features

 - **Infrastructure as Code**: Deploy to AWS using CodePipeline and SAM.
-- **Interactive Agent Tuner**: A GUI to modify and test agent configurations.
+- **Interactive Agent Tuner**: A GUI to modify and test agent configurations available as Python package ob-tuner.
 - **Command-Line Interface**: Use `ob` for quick completions and `ob-chat` for an interactive session.
 - **Flexible Configuration**: Customizable agents through DynamoDB backed ORM.
 - **Event-Driven Architecture**: Extensible through cloud-based event handling.